forevers/uvc-pipeline/android/Camera_OpenCV_Pipeline/README.md

 Camera frames are accumulated in a queue, available for pull requests from downstream pipeline clients.

 ### Opencv
 The **Opencv** class provides a stage to implement OpenCV processing on camera frames.
 It implements the **IOpenCv** control interface to provide pipeline construction and asynchronous control.
-The initial feature extraction perform is ball tracking.
+Touch and Swipe on the view surface controls the processing state.

 ### Renderer
 The **Renderer** class provides a sink stage to render camera frames into Application provided SurfaceViews.
 It implements the **IRenderer** control interface to provide pipeline construction and asynchronous control.